 Accounts Payable – new procedural arrangements

-Since 1 August 2013, the University of the Arts London transferred financial processing to Agresso Business World, their new finance and accounting system.
+Since 1 August 2013, University of the Arts London transferred financial processing to Agresso Business World, their new finance and accounting system.

 With the implementation of the new system, Purchase Ledger was centralised and from that time, all supplier documents are to be sent to the Central Finance address and invoices should show additional information to identify the origin of any invoice.